TUI-NICR/EMSANet/README.md

 Download and extract the models to `./trained_models`.

-> Check out our follow-up works [EMSAFormer](https://github.com/TUI-NICR/EMSAFormer) and [Panoptic Mapping](https://github.com/TUI-NICR/panoptic-mapping) for results and weights on ScanNet dataset.
+> Check out our follow-up works [EMSAFormer](https://github.com/TUI-NICR/EMSAFormer) and [Panoptic Mapping](https://github.com/TUI-NICR/panoptic-mapping) for even better results and experiments on the ScanNet dataset as well.

 ## Evaluation
 To reproduce results for the full multi-task approach, use `main.py` together